-UF Health Orthopaedic Surgery and Rehabilitation at Jacksonville
+UF Health Orthopaedic Surgery – Jacksonville provides northeast

-provides northeast Florida and southeast Georgia residents with one complete resource
+Florida and southeast Georgia residents with one complete resource for all their

-for all their orthopaedic needs.
-The University of Florida specialists who practice
+orthopaedic needs.
+The University of Florida specialists who practice here are highly

-here are highly trained in treating orthopaedic emergencies requiring trauma care,
+trained in treating orthopaedic emergencies requiring trauma care, performing adult

-performing adult reconstructive surgeries and implementing therapy programs specifically
+reconstructive surgeries and implementing therapy programs specifically designed

-The institute is the only facility on the First Coast that is part of an academic
+Our practice is the only one on the First Coast that is part of an academic medical

 treatments and promising recoveries.
 Research has repeatedly shown that in more